-Lecture: T and Th 9:30-10:30 am in BUR 220.
+Lecture: T and Th from 9:30-10:30 am in BUR 220.
 During lecture I will introduce some specific, and other times general, information about deriving and analyzing data.
-We will also learn about other aspects about research like ethics, journals, and research funding.
 I expect you to take notes and to think and reflect on what we are discussing in lecture.
 Lectures will serve as a basis for experiments and other activities that we will do in lab.

-Lab: You are registered for one of two labs either unique #49200 on M 3-6pm in PAI 4.14 or unique #49205 on W 3:30-6:30pm in PAI 4.14.
+Lab: You are registered for one of two labs either unique #64415 on M 3-6pm in PAI 4.14 or unique #64420 on Th 3:-6:pm in PAI 4.14.
 Lab will be used for you to apply what you are learning in lecture.
 Sometimes we will practice principles from lecture.
 Other labs will be used to prepare for or report on the experiments that you are doing.